qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Warn when opening a project file saved with an older version of |qg|`
 * :guilabel:`Enable macros` |selectstring|.
-This option was created to handle macros which are written to perform an action on project events.
+This option was created to handle macros that are written to perform an action on project events.
 You can choose between 'Never', 'Ask', 'For this session only' and 'Always (not recommended)'.